 Prerequisites: Successful completion of Living Environment or equivalent.
-Student must take a core physical setting science course or an AP level course concurrently with Anatomy and Physiology.
+It is strongly encouraged that students enroll in a core physical science course or an AP level science course as well.

 Anatomy and Physiology is a laboratory-based study of the human body.
 Basic concepts of human anatomy and physiology, including the structure of cells, tissues, and organs will be studied.